All Episodes

 That's very interesting.

-You know, Trump's tariffs are designed to ultimately support domestic manufacturers or I should say to encourage domestic manufacturers to set up.
+You know, Trump's tariffs are designed to ultimately support domestic manufacturers, or I should say, to encourage domestic manufacturers to set up.

-You know, that's that's like a ten year project, you know?
+That's like a 10-year project, you know?

 So in the meantime, you are forced to pay these higher tariffs from the EU, from France.